 Accommodation: Lijiang Zen Garden Hotel (Wuyi Yard) – Total: 305 RMB

 Right in the middle of old town in Lijiang and insanely touristy.
-I’d avoid staying within the old town.
+I’d avoid staying within the old town, as we had done.
 The hotel itself was nice, but the surrounding was typical of Chinese touristy destinations… The one cool thing in Lijiang Old Town is Lion Hill.
 We climbed up at sunset but the actual site was already closed for the day, so we stopped at one of the bars and bought expensive drinks.
 Well worth it for the view.
 We spotted a rainbow there!

-Spent the morning in Kunming.
+The train arrived early in the morning, so we taxied into town and spent the morning in the Kunming.
 Had breakfast at Salvador’s Coffee House (really good Western food!).
 Can leave your bag there and go walk around the lake and university nearby.